 Anxiety is your body’s natural response to stress.
-It is a feeling of fear and apprehension about what’s to come.
+It’s a feeling of fear or apprehension about what’s to come.
 The first day of school, going to a job interview, or giving a speech may cause most people to feel fearful and nervous.

 Anxiety disorders are the most common form of emotional disorder and can affect anyone at any age.
 According to the American Psychiatric Association, women are more likely than men to be diagnosed with an anxiety disorder.

 Anxiety is a key part of several different disorders.
 These include:

 - panic disorder: experiencing recurring panic attacks at unexpected times.
 A person with panic disorder may live in fear of the next panic attack.

 - phobia: excessive fear of a specific object, situation, or activity

 - social anxiety disorder: extreme fear of being judged by others in social situations

 - obsessive-compulsive disorder: recurring irrational thoughts that lead you to perform specific, repeated behaviors